 In order to best to ensure competency in cultivating a diverse learning environment, our full time staff is engaged in ongoing BIPOC Leadership Mentorship under the guidance of Milta Vega Cardona, who has over 40 years of experience as a Core Trainer with The People’s Institute for Survival and Beyond.
 Access to these spaces is offered to all BIPOC community members interested in learning how to better serve racially diverse communities.
 If interested in learning of the next time we begin a leadership development journey, please sign up for our newsletter updates and email us at [email protected] to let us know of your interest.

 We are committed to the ongoing work of cultivating a racially diverse, multicultural learning environment for the benefit of all.

 We are committed to maintaining communication channels that allow opportunities to give and recieve feedback and facilitate the possibility of transformation and healing through the inevitable differences in perspective that arise in intersectional communities.

-We are committed to an annual assessment using the Soulfire Farm Undoing Racism in the food System Training materials that have categorized organizational dynamics into 3 groups in relation to race: Complicit, Questioning, and Dismantling and working collaboratively with committed community members, staff, and our mentors to ensure no areas of unconscious complicity with institutionalized white supremacy.
+We are committed to an annual assessment using the Soulfire Farm Undoing Racism in the food System Training materials that have categorized organizational dynamics into 3 groups in relation to racism: Complicit, Questioning, and Dismantling.
+We work collaboratively with committed community members, staff, and our mentors to ensure no areas of unconscious complicity with institutionalized white supremacy.

-We we are committed to centering queer and BIPOC perspectives throughout our apprenticeship curriculum.
+We are committed to centering queer and BIPOC perspectives throughout our apprenticeship curriculum.